putaindecode/putaindecode.io/content/en/articles/js/react/unit-testing.md

 components, which are not instantiated or rendered.
 This does not require a DOM.

 Sounds good, right?
-And guess what, Shallow rendering is currently the [preferred way to test your React components](https://discuss.reactjs.org/t/whats-the-prefered-way-to-test-react-js-components/26).
+And guess what, shallow rendering is currently the [preferred way to test your React components](https://discuss.reactjs.org/t/whats-the-prefered-way-to-test-react-js-components/26).

-As you might see in the post mentioned at the end of this one, the actual code to test some components might seems a bit longer that what you could expect.
+As you can see in the post mentioned at the end of this one, the actual code to test some components might seem a bit longer that what you could expect.

 Hopefully, [someone](https://github.com/vvo) created something pretty cool:
 [react-element-to-jsx-string](https://github.com/algolia/react-element-to-jsx-string).
-As the name of the package say, this library helps to render a react component into a JSX string.
+As the name of the package says, this library helps to render a react component into a JSX string.

-Now things start to become interesting: with those two things in mind (shallow render and react component as jsx string), we can easily add some basic unit tests to some components.
+Now things start to become interesting: with those two things in mind (shallow render and react components as JSX strings), we can easily add some basic unit tests to some components.

-_There is others techniques to test React components, and most of those involve the DOM.
+_There are others techniques to test React components, and most of those involve the DOM.
 This means you will need to run your tests in the browser (or using jsdom): your tests will be slower than the following method (which is more real unit testing since you execute less code and do not require